 BioB.S.
 Mechanical Engineering and Mechanics, Old Dominion University, 1987M.S.
 Mechanical Engineering, Georgia Institute of Technology, 1989Ph.D Mechanical Engineering, Georgia Institute of Technology, 1992Visiting Postdoctoral Research Engineer and Visiting Lecturer, University of California, Berkeley, Mechanical Engineering, 1993-1994

-"Developing a fundamental understanding of energy transport at the nanoscale, knowledge required to engineer materials to minimize energy consumption."Pamela Marie Norris, Executive Associate Dean for Research, School of Engineering and Applied Science
+"Developing a fundamental understanding of energy transport at the nanoscale, knowledge required to engineer materials to minimize energy consumption."Pamela Marie Norris, Executive Dean, School of Engineering and Applied Science